 Even when we have family and friends staying over the Christmas or New Year period, I will still excuse myself for a while to get away and have some quiet time if I need it.
 Usually, saying something like “I’m just going to sit upstairs for a bit and read/relax/have a nap/take a bath” etc. works well and people are quite happy to entertain themselves, so they’re not bothered at all by it.

 Another reason why buying Christmas gifts early is great, is because it enables me to avoid the stress of shopping when the stores are busy and chaotic!

 While everyone else is running around the shops after work and panicking, I’m at home enjoying Christmas movies, knowing my gifts are all bought and wrapped well in advance.

 4. Stick to Your Dietary Requirements

-If you are one of the many thyroid patients who follows a diet such as gluten-free, dairy-free, soy-free, AIP, Keto etc. (there are many that often benefit people with hypothyroidism and Hashimoto’s) then sticking to this during the holidays is very important, too.
+If you are one of the many thyroid patients who follows a diet such as gluten-free (there are many that may benefit people with hypothyroidism and Hashimoto’s) then sticking to this during the holidays is very important, too.

 When eating at other peoples’ houses, I plan ahead and take my own gluten-free gravy, stuffing, sweets (such as Mince Pies which are a tradition here in the UK), and other usually gluten-filled food alternatives.
 This way, I know I’m safe to enjoy my food and don’t have to worry about what is lurking in my favourite meal of the year; Christmas Dinner!

-I also always pack caffeine-free tea when I go away, as I avoid caffeine too.
+I also always pack caffeine-free tea when I go away, as I avoid or limit caffeine too.